 Which are the best adjustable dumbbells for you and your workout routine?
 That’s where we come in.
 SPY’s editors have tested and reviewed a variety of fitness product categories from fitness mirrors to massage guns and analyzed everything from price to user experience, setup and noise level.
-Our Senior E-Commerce Editor Taylor Galla tested six different pairs of adjustable dumbbells over three weeks in search of the best pair, and she found it.
+Various members of the SPY team have tested adjustable dumbbells, including Senior E-Commerce Editor Taylor Galla, who tested six different pairs of adjustable dumbbells over three weeks in search of the best pair.
 Some of the top options below, such as the Bowflex and Nuobell weights, were tested over a much longer period.

 The Best Adjustable Dumbbells At a Glance

 1. Best Overall: Bowflex SelectTech Adjustable Dumbbells — $219.00 on Amazon